emerson-escolar/TDAPatents/README.md

 As one of the outputs, an interactive visualization of the Mapper graph is produced (using kmapper).

+While the GUI should be mostly self-explanatory, we provide additional explanation of the node coloring here.
 At the top of the page, there is a "COLOR FUNCTION" dropdown.
 Select the color function to be used:  "years" or "total patent size" or "sector" information.
 See the file `firm_rank_name_industry.csv` in the data to find the sector labels.